Joelx/rasax-deployment-guide/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 #### Build Webservice
 In this case we won’t push our image to a remote registry like Docker Hub.
 Instead we store it locally.
 However, there’s a little trickery required (https://microk8s.io/docs/registry-images).
 Note that we're using the image tag `:local`.
-You choose another tag name if you like, but due to the way the microk8s image registry works, you can't use the `:latest` tag.<br>
+You can choose another tag name if you like, but due to the way the microk8s image registry works, you can't use the `:latest` tag.<br>
 <br>
-1. Build the website image
+1. Build the website image:
 ```sh
 docker build website/. -t  rasa-webservice:local -f website/Dockerfile
 ```
-2. Store the image on your filesystem
+2. Store the image on your filesystem:
 ```sh
 docker save rasa-webservice > rasa-webservice.tar
 ```
-3. Import the image to the local microk8s
+3. Import the image to the local microk8s:
 ```sh
 docker save rasa-webservice > rasa-webservice.tar
 ```
-4. Confirm that the image has been imported
+4. Confirm that the image has been imported:
 ```sh
 microk8s ctr images ls
 ```
 You can now remove the `rasa-webservice.tar` on your filesystem if you like.
-Feel free to simply use a remote registry instead. in This case, make sure to edit the `k8s-configs/website-deployment.yaml` to reference e.g. your username for Docker Hub.
+Feel free to simply use a remote registry instead.
+In this case, make sure to edit the `k8s-configs/website-deployment.yaml` to reference your username for Docker Hub.

 #### Deploy Webservice
 Because the k8s LoadBalancer works on Layer 7, you need a Domain Name that points to the external IP Address of your server for the next step.
 Alternatively you can use services like https://nip.io/.
 <br><br>
 1. Head over to the `k8s-configs/basic-webservice.yaml`.
 Replace EXAMPLE.COM with your domain name in the Ingress configuration under `spec.rules.host`.<br>

-2. Apply the k8s configuration for deployment, service and ingress of your webservice.
+2. Apply the k8s configuration for deployment, service and ingress of your webservice:
 ```sh
 kubectl apply -f k8s-configs/basic-webservice.yaml
 ```